 If you were to look at lists of top travel destinations by people from all over the world, there’s a good chance London would be one of the cities most commonly mentioned.
-Sure, the weather isn’t always ideal, and the culinary reputation has only picked up in the last 10 or 15 years (though it’s done so in a major way) – but London has countless fun attractions, sights, and activities to offer.
+Sure, the weather isn’t always ideal, and the culinary reputation has only picked up in the last 10 or 15 years (though it’s done so in a major way) – but London has countless fun attractions, british casinos not on gamstop, sights, and activities to offer.

 Here, I’ll cover a few broad categories, and hopefully give you a good idea of how to spend your time in the city.
 While I can’t claim to have enjoyed all of these tips myself, I’ve experienced some of them and the rest will be at the top of my list next time I’m in town.

 Buckingham Palace – The British royal family has multiple residencies, but this is the one in London, and it’s striking to look at.
 In raking it as the top tourist attraction in London, PlanetWare also notes that this is also the scene of the Changing of the Guard – a legendary ceremony.

 Big Ben (& Houses Of Parliament) – Big Ben and the Houses of Parliament are perhaps the most recognizable sights in London, and they happen to be very close to each other.
 For pure sightseeing, they should be at the top of your list.

 Tower Of London – The Tower of London is quite something to see (essentially a stout fortress in the middle of town), and it’s fascinating for history lovers.
 It has served multiple purposes over the years, and is now best thought of as a testament to the royal glory of England’s past.

 Trafalgar Square – This is the biggest and most famous public square in London.
 It’s beautiful, close to a number of other attractions, and always bustling with activity.